 - SAR OT 530 Occupation-Based Practice with Groups

-- SAR OT 565 Skills for Occupation-Based Practice 2
+- SAR OT 565 Skills for Occupation-Based Practice II

 - SAR OT 566 Client Factors and Occupational Performance (2 cr)

-- SAR OT 590 Fieldwork Seminar/Level II Field Experience Fee (0 cr)
+- SAR OT 590 Level II Field Experience Fee (0 cr)

-*A thesis is an option for students who are in good academic standing and accepted by a faculty reader/advisor (thesis project must be in an area of current faculty research).
-If approved, the student registers for SAR OT 904 Thesis Proposal for 2 credits Semester I and for SAR HP 905 Directed Research for 4 credits Semester II.
+* A thesis is an option for students who are in good academic standing and accepted by a faculty reader/advisor (thesis project must be in an area of current faculty research).
+If approved, the student registers for SAR OT 904 Thesis Proposal (2 credits) in Semester I and for SAR HP 905 Directed Research (4 credits) in Semester II.
 Students cannot begin OT 593/594 LIFW until the thesis is completed.
-No more than 6 credits of thesis will apply to the MSOT degree.
+No more than 6 credits of thesis will apply toward the MSOT.

 Level II Fieldwork (LIIFW)

-No student may start LIIFW until all academic course work (including the optional thesis) has been completed, a minimum C grade is earned in all required professional courses, the minimum 3.0 MSOT GPA is achieved,y and professional behavior standards are met.
-Students must complete LIIFW within 24 months of finishing the didactic portion of MSOT program.
+No student may start LIIFW until all academic coursework (including optional thesis) has been completed, an acceptable grade (C) is earned in all required professional courses, the minimum cumulative GPA (3.0+) is achieved, and professional behavior standards are met.
+All students must complete LIIFW within 24 months of finishing their academic coursework.

 - SAR OT 593 Level II Field Experience I (0 cr)